 (e) make verbally.

+[Section 26 amended by No. 47 of 2006 s.
+17.]

 27. Powers of chief executive officer

 (1) The chief executive officer may, by notice in writing require any person within such period as is specified in the notice, to furnish such information as the chief executive officer requires for the purpose of inquiring into or ascertaining whether that person is complying with the provisions of this Act or any permit or certificate issued under this Act or as to the terms of any partnership or memorandum of association or articles of a body corporate and may require that person to produce all books and other papers whatsoever in that person’s custody or under that person’s control relating thereto within the time specified in the notice.